abap2UI5/docs/docs/development/cds.md

 ---
 # CDS, EML

-For compatibility reasons, all examples and snippets are provided without CDS and EML calls.
-However, if you're using the latest ABAP releases, you can leverage these modern features in your abap2UI5 applications.
+While all examples and snippets in our documentation are designed for compatibility without requiring CDS or EML, you can leverage these modern ABAP features in your abap2UI5 applications if you're using the latest ABAP releases.

 ### ABAP CDS
-ABAP CDS provides a powerful way to define views and consume data from the database.
-The example below demonstrates how to use the `I_SalesOrder` view from the Virtual Data Model to fetch data and display it in a UI5 table control:
+ABAP Core Data Services (CDS) enable you to define powerful views and consume data directly from the database.
+The following example demonstrates how to fetch sales orders using the I_SalesOrder view from the Virtual Data Model (VDM) and display them in a UI5 table:
 ```abap
 CLASS z2ui5_cl_sample_cds DEFINITION PUBLIC CREATE PUBLIC.